TJH0409/CW2024/README.md

 Features Not Implemented: Identify any features that you were unable to implement and provide a clear explanation for why they were left out.

+  endless mode that give player points at kill, display highest score (time issue hence not implemented)

+  random power-ups like invincible, double fire rate, increase movement speed occasionally drop when killing enemy(deleted, try to implement but causes error that i dont have enough time to fix)

 New Java Classes: Enumerate any new Java classes that you introduced for the assignment.
 Include a brief description of each class's purpose and its location in the code.

-  add pause game function in LevelParent
+  add pause game function in LevelParent so player can pause the game at anytime

 Modified Java Classes: List the Java classes you modified from the provided code base.
 Describe the changes you made and explain why these modifications were necessary.